Oneflow-Inc/libai/projects/Eval_LLM/README.md

 ### Environment

-Follow this [Installation Instruction](https://libai.readthedocs.io/en/latest/tutorials/get_started/Installation.html) to install oneflow and libai first.
+Follow this [Installation Instruction](https://libai.readthedocs.io/en/latest/tutorials/get_started/Installation.html) to install oneflow(1.0.0) and libai first.
 Conda is recommended.
 **Make sure you have python>=3.10 to run evaluation for GLM.**
 Then run ```pip install -r ./projects/Eval_LLM/requirements.txt``` to install dependencies.